siberianfox/tinygwiki/Road-to-1.0.md

 * Added some new self tests and made all tests work from and return to home position.
 Type $test for a list
 * Removed axis Slave modes.
 These "slots" will be used for application specific modes such as extruder, laser hardener, laser cutter, tangential knife, etc.

+* Removed auto-increment line numbers.
+Line numbers are only recorded if they are present in the Gcode file as an N parameter.
+The line number will remain in effect for multiple gcode blocks until a new line number is provided.

 Changes in 352 builds
 * Removed $xsm switch mode setting
 * Added $xsn and $xsx switch mode settings